rcrath/wavetabler/README.md

 # wavetabler
- Create wavetables for Serum, VItal, etc from any short mono wav file
+ Create wavetables for Serum, Vital, etc from any short mono wav file

  ## description
  wavetabler creates 2048 sample X 256 frames wavetables that can be imported as fixed size 2048 in Serum's wavetable editor import screen.
-Have not tested on other synths but should be able to figure it out if you rtm for that synth I thnk.
+Have not tested on other synths but should be able to figure it out if you rtm for that synth I think.

  This is an alpha release.
 It works for me, ymmv.
-I have a linux and windows box and have tested it on both.
+I have a Linux and windows box and have tested it on both.

- my packaging skills are not there yet, so for now, download or clone the repository and copy the top folder (wavetabler) to where you wnat to run it. if you cloned it, you definitely want to work form a dedicated separate folder outside your git folder because we will create and delete tons of files.
+ My packaging skills are not there yet, so for now, download or clone the repository and copy the top folder (wavetabler) to where you wnat to run it. if you cloned it, you definitely want to work form a dedicated separate folder outside your git folder because we will create and delete tons of files.
 CD into  wavetabler folder.
 There you will find the following tree:

  from within wavetabler, open a command prompt,